 American Religious Sounds Project

-Outdoor preaching and student reaction
+Pro-life demonstrators and student reaction

 The Oval at the Ohio State University is the main campus green space, 11 acres of lawn and shade trees surrounded by OSU’s oldest academic buildings.
 At class change times, hundreds of students may cross the Oval’s many paths at once.
 On warm days, many more lounge on “Oval Beach” socializing, sunbathing, and playing with their dogs.
 In the winter, these crowds disappear, but in good weather, the Oval plays host to diverse club recruiting events, political and social justice campaigns, voter registration drives, class surveying and meteorology activities.
 Religious demonstrators are also common.